IzatheWriter/Beginner-Baker-s-Guide/Kitchen Appliances.md

 **Kitchen scale**

-A kitchen scale is very useful for measuring your ingredients in grams and/or litres, it’s a great investment and can also help you out if you follow a specific diet and need to keep track of your meal portions.
+A kitchen scale is very useful for measuring your ingredients in grams and/or millilitres, it’s a great investment and can also help you out if you follow a specific diet and need to keep track of your meal portions.

 ![Alt text](<kitchen scale.jpg>)